…very helpful when it comes to learning from history to better understand the present.

-As you may know, one of my great interests is to read articles from the early days of industrial engineering its transformation into progressive management.
-This time period, circa 1890-1935, interests me because the forerunner to Toyota’s production system and Lean, called Scientific Management, experienced many of the same difficulties that we face today.
+One of my great interests is to read books and papers from the early days of industrial engineering and its transformation into progressive management.
+This time period, circa 1890-1935, interests me because Scientific Management was the foundation for TPS and the Toyota Way, and its derivative Lean management.
+Additionally, the Scientific Management movement experienced many of the same difficulties that we face today.

 You will be amazed by what you read in the articles below.
-And you will soon realize the key figures leading the Scientific Management movement were intelligent, deeply thoughtful people, with good intentions, who dedicated their lives to improving American industrial strength, the practice of management, and life for workers on-the-job.
+And you will quickly realize that those who created Scientific Management were intelligent, deeply thoughtful people, with good intentions, who dedicated their lives to improving industry, the practice of management, and workers’ lives.
+Their innovations were a critically important and necessary step in the advancement of progressive management.
 Frederick Winslow Taylor et al. are not the horrible villains that self-proclaimed “management expert” James P. Womack makes them out to be.
-(Click here for more details).
+(Click here for my rebuttal to Dr. Womack’s article).

 The reading is assembled chronologically into a single 53-page .pdf file (click here to view or download) and includes the following 10 articles: